adamsilver/fdpb/01-Register.md

 </form>
 ```

 It contains four fields and a submit button.
-You'll  notice each field has a label.
+Each field has a label.
 Labels are where our analysis begins.

 ## Labels